ohmpi/ohmpi/doc/source/source_rst/software/operations/config.rst

 The configuration is written in a python file structured in a series of dictionnaries related to:

 #.
-OHMPI_CONFIG: the OhmPi instrument information (id of the instrument and default settings)
+OHMPI_CONFIG: the OhmPi instrument information (id of the instrument and default settings).

 #.
 HARDWARE_CONFIG: the hardware system in which the five different modules 'ctl' (controller), 'tx' (transmitter), 'rx' (receiver), 'mux' (multiplexers), 'pwr' (power).